awesomebrownies/cyberdeck/journal.md

 Flashing the firmware was a struggle between deciding the safe route of using the raspberry pi os, or trying to boot something similar to debian on the pi.
 Since it was a Pi however, I opted for the safe route, and I'm sure I can modify the OS to my liking for programming in the future!

 ![20250813_133928](https://github.com/user-attachments/assets/cdd141e7-396f-483a-887b-39cb7ef1a482)

+Log-23: 3 hours flashing & software fixing, 0.5 hour of cable assembly (yes it was bad)